 That fish never sleep.

-Fish never sleep, but they can help us Catch ZZZs to escape stress.
+Fish never sleep, but peaceful and restful fish help people Catch ZZZs and escape stress through relaxation.

 Little Ray's friends often ask: Do Fish Sleep?
 Electrical activity of the brain is recorded by EEG equipment to monitor sleep.
 Behavior and position show fish stay half-awake.

 Sharks are the only fish that can close their eyes.
 Sharks do not close their eyes for sleeping.
 Their eyelids close for hunting and attacking.
 Other fish do not have eyelids.
 Their eyes stay wide open.

 Resting sharks must actively breathe.
 This takes more effort than having water flow over their gills while swimming.
 Resting sharks may be awaiting a mating opportunity.